ScrollPrize/vesuvius-c/README.md

 The library fetches scroll data from the Vesuvius Challenge [data server](https://dl.ash2txt.org) in the background.
 Only the necessary volume chunks are requested, and an in-memory LRU cache holds recent chunks to avoid repeat downloads.

+For a similar library in Python, see [vesuvius](https://github.com/ScrollPrize/vesuvius).

 > ⚠️ `vesuvius-c` is in beta and the interface may change.
 Only Scroll 1 is currently supported.
 More data may be added in the future.

 ## Usage